-For her part, the 2010 season included two personal milestones.
-Yoder claimed her 100th UC Davis victory during the opening week, then picked up her 300th collegiate win on March 26 against Sacramento State.
+In addition to her team's success in 2010, Yoder earned her 100th UC Davis victory during the opening week, then picked up her 300th collegiate win on March 26 against cross-Causeway rival Sacramento State.

 Yoder came to UC Davis from Napa Valley College, where she served as head coach during the 2003 and 2004 seasons, compiling a 45-40 mark.
 She led Napa to the Bay Valley Conference title in her first season, earning BVC Coach of the Year honors.
 In 2004, Yoder guided the Storm to a runner-up finish in the league's West Division.